Grandma (2015 film): Plot

 Elle is a lesbian poet coping with the recent death of her long-term life partner.
 She ends a four-month relationship with a younger admirer, Olivia, telling her their relationship meant nothing, before receiving a visit from her 18-year-old granddaughter Sage.
 Sage is pregnant and requests $630 for an abortion, which is scheduled for that afternoon.
 As Elle is broke and Sage has had her credit card confiscated by her overbearing mother, the two embark on a road trip across Los Angeles to try and come up with the money.

 Elle forcefully extorts $50 from the father of the child, and then tries to call in a $400 debt from her friend Deathy, a tattoo artist.
 Because she is also broke at the time, Deathy cannot help them beyond some $60 she borrows from the register, but gives Elle a new tattoo that looks like the letter "O".
 Sage presumes this to be Olivia's initial, though Elle insists it is only meant to be a circle.
 Elle tries to sell some of her rare books to an acquaintance, Carla, who owns a café, but gets into a fight with Olivia, who is working there.
 Elle storms out when Carla, who is much more tech-savvy than Elle, gauges the price of the books on eBay and offers her a paltry $60, and Olivia berates her as they leave.

 Becoming desperate, Elle and Sage visit Elle's ex-husband Karl, whom Elle has not seen in decades.
 She tells him she needs to borrow the money for rent, and he requests a kiss in return.
 This leads to an argument over how Elle ended their relationship, but when she pleads with him, he agrees to hand over the cash.
-When he asks her to be honest about the reason for needing the money, she tells him that Sage needs an abortion, and Karl becomes angry and emotional.
+When he asks her to be honest about the reason for needing the money, Sage & Elle tell him that she needs an abortion, and Karl becomes angry and emotional.
 Elle once aborted his child without telling him, yet went on to give birth to a baby born from a one-night stand.
 She explains that she wanted a child but not a husband, and Karl angrily insists he will not pay for an abortion.

 Sage and Elle work up the courage to visit Sage's busy single mother, Judy, who is furious to learn Sage is pregnant.
 Judy reluctantly produces the money and Elle drives Sage to the abortion clinic.
 After receiving an abortion, Judy forgives Sage and takes her home.
 On her own way home, Elle giggles and rejoices at memories of her partner Violet.
-Before reaching home, she makes a short stop at Olivia's house to apologize for saying their relationship meant nothing.
+Before reaching home, she makes a short stop at Olivia's house to apologize for saying their relationship meant nothing, and they kiss.
 Afterwards, Elle walks down the sidewalk, laughing on her way home.